 Each share of Convertible Preferred Stock is convertible into common stock on a one-for-one basis.
-Conversion is at the option of the holder of the Convertible Preferred Stock except upon either the closing of a firm commitment underwritten public offering with an equity valuation of at least \$800,000, or upon the written election of the majority of the holders of the Series D Preferred.
-The conversion price of each of the Series D Preferred, Series C Preferred, Series B Preferred and Series A Preferred at June 30, 2020 is equal to the respective original issue price of each series.
+Conversion is at the option of the holder of the Convertible Preferred Stock except upon either the closing of a firm commitment underwritten public offering in which shares of common stock are sold at a price of at least \$5.48 per share (subject to appropriate adjustment for stock splits, stock dividends, combinations and other similar recapitalizations affecting the number of such shares issued and outstanding) resulting in gross proceeds of at least \$50 million, or upon the written election of the Requisite Preferred Holders in which event conversion of Series A Preferred and Series B Preferred is automatic and Series C Preferred will convert provided that holders of at least \$7% of then outstanding Series C Preferred consent to such conversion.
+The conversion price of each of the Series C Preferred, Series B Preferred and Series A Preferred at March 31, 2020 is equal to the respective original issue price of each series.